Category: Blog Posts

 Alzheimer’s & Brain Awareness Month: The Staggering Worldwide Impact of Dementia

-June is Alzheimer’s & Brain Awareness Month, an opportunity to hold a conversation about the brain and recognize how Alzheimer’s disease and other dementias are a major public health issue – so major, in fact, that Alzheimer’s disease continues to be the only leading cause of death that cannot be prevented or cured.
-Alzheimer’s…
+June is World Alzheimer’s & Brain Awareness Month, and November is National Alzheimer’s Disease Awareness Month.
+These serve as opportunities to hold a conversation about the brain and recognize how Alzheimer’s disease and other dementias are a major public health issue – so major, in fact, that Alzheimer’s disease continues to be the only leading…

 Read more